 1. Helps you realise what’s important to you and it can also act as a real motivational tool to help you achieve your dreams.

 2. Remind you of your goals and dreams in life.
 Often these get put to one side as ‘normal life’ takes over and we find ourselves concentrating on day to day goals.
 A bucket list can be used to rediscover them.

 3. Writing your dreams down encourages you to keep moving forward by taking steps in the right direction, no matter how small they are.

 4. It forces you to look at what you really want out of life.
 It can also help you realise what’s missing from your life.

 5. It can be fun and something you can share and complete with your whole family.

-How I use a bucket list?
+How I use a bucket list

 Writing and updating a bucket list has become a bit of a New Year’s Eve tradition for my wife and I. We each write or update our personal bucket list and then complete a joint bucket list.
-We then decide which ones we are going to tick off over the year, depending on financial constraints, time etc. I ended up trying Aerial Yoga this year, which was on my wife’s bucket list.
-This was something I would never have contemplated doing, but I actually really enjoyed it.
-It also made me step outside of my comfort zone, which is good to do.
+We then decide which ones we are going to tick off over the year, depending on financial constraints, time etc.

 Bucket lists can be used as a tool to confirm that you are on track to leading a fulfilled life, leaving little room for regret.
 Ticking off those things you’ve wanted to do forever is really satisfying!

+Live your life.
 Love your life!